 The seventh edition of the Indian Super League (ISL) concluded on a thrilling note with Mumbai City FC beating ATK Mohun Bagan in the final to clinch the ISL 2020-21 title.

-The inclusion of two of Indian football’s greatest clubs, Mohun Bagan and East Bengal, have only boosted the status and glamour of the league.
+The inclusion of two of Indian football’s biggest clubs, Mohun Bagan and East Bengal, made the seventh season of ISL bigger than ever, with 11 teams in fray.

-The ISL champions list features three clubs who have lifted the title in the six editions so far.
-Here’s a look at how the teams sealed the title in the previous editions.
+Mumbai’s addition to the ISL champions list brings the number of clubs who have lifted the ISL trophy up to four.
+Here’s a look at how the teams sealed the title in all the editions.